-740.4 Newport
+740.4.
+Newport

-- 1. Newport Harbor is a major hub of activity for vessels traveling through the SAMP area.
-Within Newport Harbor and Brenton Cove, terminals at Fort Adams and Perotti Park are frequently used by visiting cruise ships as well as passenger ferries destined for Block Island (see Section 730.4 and Ch.
-6 Recreation and Tourism for further discussion). - 2.
-Naval vessels associated with the Naval Station Newport and the Naval Undersea Warfare Center (NUWC), also in Newport, travel through the SAMP area and are supported by infrastructure located at these facilities.
-See section 730.5 for further discussion of Naval operations. - 3.
-Newport is a popular staging area or destination for recreational vessels; a number of privately owned docks, moorings, marinas and yacht clubs, public piers, and other infrastructure support recreational vessels.
-See Chapter 6, Recreation and Tourism for further discussion.
+- 1. Newport Harbor is a major hub of activity for vessels traveling through the Ocean SAMP area.
+Within Newport Harbor and Brenton Cove, terminals at Fort Adams and Perotti Park are frequently used by visiting cruise ships as well as passenger ferries destined for Block Island (see Section 730.4 and Chapter 6, Recreation and Tourism, for further discussion). - 2.
+Naval vessels associated with the Naval Station Newport and NUWC travel through the Ocean SAMP area and are supported by infrastructure located at these facilities.
+See Section 730.5 for further discussion of naval operations. - 3.
+Newport is a popular staging area or destination for recreational vessels; a number of privately owned docks, moorings, marinas, yacht clubs, public piers, and other infrastructure support recreational vessels.
+See Chapter 6, Recreation and Tourism, for further discussion.
 Newport also has some fisheries-related port infrastructure used by commercial and recreational fishermen.
-See Chapter 5, Fisheries Resources and Uses, for further discussion.
+See Chapter 5, Commercial and Recreational Fisheries, for further discussion.

-740.5 Point Judith
+740.5.
+Point Judith

-- 1. Point Judith Harbor supports both commercial and privately owned vessels that utilize the SAMP area through the privately owned marinas and moorings, as well as the public boat state pier facilities located here.
-The outer harbor is also classified as a Harbor of Refuge, offering a protected and sheltered anchorage for vessels transiting the SAMP area. - 2.
-Point Judith Harbor is the main port of embarkation for Interstate Navigation's Block Island Ferry (see Section 730.3) which utilizes the state pier facilities. - 3.
-Point Judith is the center of the Rhode Island commercial fishing industry and is the home port for many commercial as well as party/charter boat fishing vessels; see Chapter 5, Fisheries Resources and Uses, for further discussion.
+- 1. Point Judith Harbor supports both commercial and privately owned vessels that utilize the Ocean SAMP area through privately owned marinas and moorings and the public boat state pier facilities located here.
+The outer harbor is also designated on NOAA charts as a Harbor of Refuge, offering a protected and sheltered anchorage for vessels transiting this area. - 2.
+Point Judith Harbor is the main port of embarkation for Interstate Navigation's Block Island Ferry (see Section 730.3), which utilizes the state pier facilities. - 3.
+Point Judith is the center of the Rhode Island commercial fishing industry and is the home port for many commercial as well as party/charter boat fishing vessels; see Chapter 5, Commercial and Recreational Fisheries, for further discussion.

-740.6 Block Island
+740.6.
+Block Island

-1. Block Island's shore-side infrastructure includes two ferry terminals, one each in Old Harbor and New Harbor, as well as a number of public boat ramps and privately owned marinas.
-Apart from the ferry service, and the occasional cruise ship described above in section 730, vessel traffic to and from Block Island is comprised mainly of pleasure craft.
-For more information on recreational boating associated with Block Island and the marinas and boat ramps that support these activities see Chapter 6 Recreation and Tourism.
+1. Block Island's shore side infrastructure includes two ferry terminals, one each in Old Harbor and New Harbor, as well as a number of public boat ramps and privately owned marinas.
+Apart from the ferry service and the occasional cruise ship described in Section 730, vessel traffic to and from Block Island is comprised mainly of pleasure craft.
+For more information on recreational boating associated with Block Island and the marinas and boat ramps that support these activities see Chapter 6, Recreation and Tourism.

-Section 750: Other Infrastructure in the SAMP Area
+Section 750.
+Other Infrastructure in the Ocean SAMP Area

-750.1 Disposal Sites
+750.1.
+Disposal Site

-1. There is one active dredged material disposal site within the SAMP boundary, the Rhode Island Sound Disposal Site.
+1. There is one active dredged material disposal site within the Ocean SAMP area, named the Rhode Island Sound Disposal Site.
 This site was designated in December 2004; before its formal site designation it was used as a disposal site for sediment from the Providence River dredging project (USACE n.d.)
-This site is managed by the U.S. Environmental Protection Agency (EPA).
-This site is centered at 41° 13.8' N, 71° 22.8'W, approximately 9.1 nautical miles south southeast of Point Judith within the traffic separation zone (See Figure 9).
-A second inactive disposal site, labeled on NOAA charts as "Dumping Ground," is located about 4.5 nautical miles south of Brenton Point (see Figure 9).
+This site is managed by the Environmental Protection Agency.
+It is centered at 41° 13.8' N, 71° 22.8'W, approximately 9.1 nautical miles south southeast of Point Judith within the traffic separation zone (See Figure 7.9).
+A second inactive disposal site, labeled on NOAA charts as "Dumping Ground," is located about 4.5 nautical miles south of Brenton Point (see Figure 7.9).

-750.2 Unexploded Ordnance (UXO)
+750.2.
+Unexploded Ordnance